-These low carb breaded pork cutlets are an easy and delicious dinner that only uses 4 ingredients.
-Only 0.2g net carbs per piece of breaded pork.
+These keto breaded & fried pork cutlets are an easy and delicious dinner that only uses 4 ingredients.
+The breading is gluten free and easy and makes the pork cutlets a nice and crispy.
+One cutlet has only 0.2g net carbs!

 I used pork tenderloin in this recipe.
-I love how much more meat you seem to get when you cut it into pieces and pound them out.
+I love how much more meat you seem to get when you cut it into pieces and pound them out into cutlets.
 Two other recipes I did this with are my creamy pork & apples and tomato Asiago pork skillet.
-Both easy and delicious!
-I bought the pork and the pork rinds from Aldi but I might try these cheddar jalapeño pork rinds some time for a breading.
-I like that they seem like a healthier brand.
+Both easy and delicious as well as low carb!

-First things first, cut your pork into 1/2 inch pieces, place a piece in a baggie and pound with a meat tenderizer until thin.
+First things first, cut your pork tenderloin into ½ inch pieces.
+Place a piece of the pork into a baggie and pound with a meat tenderizer until thin.
 Do this to all the pieces of pork.
-I got 12 pieces from a 1.25 lb of pork tenderloin.
-Then start the breading each piece.
+I got around 12 pieces from a 1.25 lb of pork tenderloin.
+Then start the keto breading for each piece.

 1 piece: 144 cals / 8.6g fat / 0.2g carbs / 15.6 protein = 0.2g net carbs